White Dwarf (magazine)

 White Dwarf is a magazine published by British games manufacturer Games Workshop, which has long served as a promotions and advertising platform for Games Workshop and Citadel Miniatures products.

-During the first ten years of its publication, it covered a wide variety of fantasy and science-fiction role-playing games (RPGs) and board games, particularly the role playing games Advanced Dungeons & Dragons (AD&D), Call of Cthulhu, RuneQuest and Traveller.
+During the first ten years of its publication, it covered a wide variety of fantasy and science-fiction role-playing games (RPGs) and board games, particularly the role-playing games Advanced Dungeons & Dragons (AD&D), Call of Cthulhu, RuneQuest and Traveller.

 These games were all published by other games companies and distributed in the United Kingdom by Games Workshop stores.
 The magazine underwent a major change in style and content in the late 1980s.
 It is now dedicated exclusively to the miniature wargames produced by Games Workshop.

 History

-1975: Owl and Weasel to White Dwarf
+1970s

 Steve Jackson and Ian Livingstone initially produced a newsletter called Owl and Weasel, which ran for twenty-five issues from February 1975 before it evolved into White Dwarf.

 Originally scheduled for May/June 1977, White Dwarf was first published one month later.
 According to Shannon Appelcline, "Issue #1 ... was a 20-page magazine printed on glossy stock with a two-color cover."
 The magazine had a bimonthly schedule, with an initial (and speculative) print run of 4,000.
 White Dwarf continued the fantasy and science fiction role-playing and board-gaming theme developed in Owl and Weasel.
 Due to the increase in available space, there was an opportunity to produce reviews, articles and scenarios to a greater depth than had been possible in Owl and Weasel.

-Early 1980s: as a general RPG periodical
+1980s

-During the early 1980s the magazine focused mainly on the 'big three' role playing games of the time: Advanced Dungeons & Dragons, RuneQuest, and Traveller.
+During the early 1980s, the magazine focused mainly on the "big three" role-playing games of the time: Advanced Dungeons & Dragons, RuneQuest and Traveller.

 In addition to this a generation of writers passed through its offices and onto other RPG projects in the next decade, such as Phil Masters and Marcus L. Rowland.
-One huge attraction of the magazine was its incorporation of mini-game scenarios, capable of completion in a single night's play, rather than the mega-marathon games typical of the off the shelf campaigns.
-This would often be in the form of an attractive and interesting single task for either existing or new characters to resolve.
-These could either be slipped into existing campaign plots, or be used stand-alone, just for a fun evening, and were easily grasped by those familiar with RPG rules.
+The magazine included mini-game scenarios, capable of completion in a single night's play, rather than the long games typical of the off-the-shelf campaigns.
+This would often be in the form of a single task for either existing or new characters to resolve.
+These could either be added to existing campaign plots, or be used stand-alone, just for an evening, and were easily grasped by those familiar with RPG rules.

 During this period the magazine included many features such as the satirical comic strip Thrud the Barbarian and Dave Langford's "Critical Mass" book review column, as well as a comical advertising series "The Androx Diaries", and always had cameos and full scenarios for a broad selection of the most popular games of the time, as well as a more rough and informal editorial style.